buildbot/buildbot-infra/docs/upgrading-freebsd.rst

 From Source
 -----------

+This part of the document is for historical purposes.
+It will be deleted once all hosts and jails use ``freebsd-update``.

 Much of this document is based on the Handbook, section 24.6 Rebuilding World.
 That should be the primary source to use when upgrading.